Click to go to…

 I urge you to consider viewing Paleo as a collective of food and lifestyle choices that best support your unique needs instead of a universal “yes” and “no” list, especially once you’ve gotten past the first few months.

 I know that when you’re first starting out, things can be confusing!
 I started eating Paleo back in January 2010, and it took some time to get comfortable with how to plan and cook some awesome food.
-Even though I love to create recipes in the kitchen, I still like to keep it simple and thus, Stupid Easy Paleo was born.
+Even though I love to create recipes in the kitchen, I still like to keep it simple and thus, Stupid Easy Paleo was created.

 - To get my free Five-Part Paleo Quickstart Mini-Course delivered right to your inbox, click here.